Updated: Oct 23

 4. One Hour Rule

 Despite best intentions, the weekends tend to be filled with a whole lot of family time and little time to do anything for (or by) yourself.
 Make an agreement with your spouse.
 Each adult gets one hour to do anything they want over the weekend.
 ONE HOUR.
 That's not a lot.
-But one hour can be just enough to give you the opportunity to get in a great workout.
-And its short enough that either spouse can handle the kids alone during that time.
+But it can be just enough to give you the opportunity to get in a great workout.
+And it's short enough that either spouse can handle the kids alone during that time.

 Enough Time: One hour allows you enough time to get in a pretty solid work out.